chipsalliance/fpga-interchange-schema/docs/device_resources.md

 - Site port BEL - A site port BEL represents a connection to a site pin contained within the parent tile of the site.
 See [Site port BEL](#site_port_bel).
 - Routing BEL - A routing BEL connects at most 1 input BEL pin to the output BEL pin.
 See [Routing BEL](#routing_bel).
 - Site PIP - A pair of input and output BEL pins belonging to a BEL that represents a logically connection.
-- Cell - A logical element of a design that some number of cell ports and some number of cell instances, and some number of nets.
+- Cell - A logical element of a design that contains some number of cell ports and some number of cell instances, and some number of nets.
 - Cell port - The boundary between the interior of a cell and the containing cell (if any).
 - Cell instance - A instance of a cell.
 The cell ports of may be connected to nets within the parent cell.
 - Net - A set of logically connected cell ports.